itiligent/Easy-OpenWRT-Builder/OWRT-ON-ESXi.md

 4. Finish any other VM configs you need and boot.
 If you still can't boot, check secure boot settings on the VM are disabled.

 ### OWRT and thin provisioning
-Qemu does not support coversion to thin vmdk files.
+Qemu does not support conversion to thin vmdk files.
 To create an thin OWRT image on ESXi you will need to **dd** copy the contents of the raw image to an existing thin provisioned OS boot disk.
 See this tutotial https://www.youtube.com/watch?v=gJoTYxk-EYU